Jarlotee/jarlotee.github.io/_posts/2016-01-16-the-journey-to-build-once-2.md

 ```

-Here we set up our patch variables and decalare our stack which we will use to unwind our commit history.
+Here we set up our patch variables and declare our stack which we will use to unwind the commit history.

 ```powershell